RoxanneWAAANG/AI-Text-Detector/SeqXGPT/README.md

 A complete description of the environment settings is available in `requirements.txt`, including version information for all dependency libraries, to ensure that other researchers can replicate our experimental environment precisely.

+## License

+This repository is released under the Apache License 2.0, following the same licensing as the original SeqXGPT project.